-Description 1 Indicates the m odel number and key performance specifications of the load.
-2 Go/NoGo indica ator illuminates if upper or lower limit settings are exceeded.
-3 The sequence is Power (CP) an will be lit respe The operating t There are two padjust to the operations operating modes can be selected by pressing the "MODE" key on the electronic load is Constant Current (CC), Constant Resistance (CR), Constant Voltage (CV), Constant d then repeats.
-When pressing the "MODE" key, the CC, CR, CV, CP mode indicator ctively when the appropriate operating mode is selected. heorem of CC, CR, CV and CP mode is described in Section 3.2, "Operating Modes".
-Programming ranges in CC, CR, CV and CP mode respectively; the 5L Series load can obtimal range automatically according to the programmed load level.
-The range is a are described below for each operating mode.
-The Range I (12A) indicates low load current operating mode.
-The Range I (12A) indicates low load current operating range, Range II (120A) indicated high load current operating range.
-The specification of load current range is listed in Error!
-Reference source not found. .
-The current range is changed automatically in accordance to the programmed load current.
-The range 1 is selected automatically if the programmed load current is less than the maximum current of range 1 (12A), and will be set to range II automatically when the programmed current is higher than the maximum current of range 1 (12A).
+Key# Description 1 Indicates the model number and key performance specifications of the load.
+2 Go/NoGo indicator illuminates if upper or lower limit settings are exceeded.
+3 There are four operating modes can be selected by pressing the "MODE" key on the electronic load The sequence is Constant Current (CC), Constant Resistance (CR), Constant Voltage (CV), Constant Power (CP) and then repeats.
+When pressing the "MODE" key, the CC, CR, CV, CP mode indicator will be lit respectively when the appropriate operating mode is selected.
+The operating theorem of CC, CR, CV and CP mode is described in Section 3.2, "Operating Modes".
+There are two programming ranges in CC, CR CV and CP mode respectively; the 5V Series load can adjust to the optimal range automatically according to the programmed load level.
+The range selection criteria are described below for each operating mode.